AsceticBoy/pwa-jarvis/README.md

-# pwa-practice
+# pwa-jarvis
-This is good time to practice PWA
+This is good time to practice PWA, So I apply it into Jarvis a information assistant

 ## RoadMap
 - [ ] H5 static site show some images